 What You Need to Know About MVD Cases in New Mexico

-Your hearing will be held within 90 days of your notice, and in most cases will be scheduled very close to the 90 day deadline.
+Once you request a hearing regarding the administrative revocation of your license, your hearing will be held within 90 days of your notice.
+In most cases your hearing will be scheduled very close to the 90-day deadline.
 In Albuquerque, these hearings are held at the Albuquerque Police Department.
-In other cities they are held in MVD satellite offices or at law enforcement facilities.
+In other cities, they are held in MVD satellite offices or at law enforcement facilities.